Call-for-Code/Solution-Starter-Build-Back-Better-2019/README.md

 # Solution Starter: Building Back Better to Reduce the Impact of Future Disasters

-This solution starter was created by team one at the United Nations Human Rights Office in Geneva, Switzerland on June 3-4, 2019.
+This solution starter was created by Team One at the United Nations Human Rights Office in Geneva, Switzerland on June 3-4, 2019.
 It features contributions by technologists from Persistent Systems, Capgemini, WPP, IBM, and Red Hat.

 ## What's the challenge?